 BONUSES AND DAMAGES

 10.1.
-Netting and Caps of Bonuses and Damages.
+Netting, Caps and Adjustments of Bonuses and Damages.

 Netting of Damages and Bonuses.
 With respect to each Applicable Period and calendar year, a net amount (the "Net Amount") shall be calculated by taking (i) the sum of any Availability Bonus, Heat Rate Bonus, Capacity Bonus and the Budget Bonus payable pursuant to the provisions of Sections 8.8, 9.5, 9.6 and 9.7 for such period and subtracting (ii) the sum of any Availability Damages, Heat Rate Damages, Capacity Damages and Budget Overrun payable pursuant to such provisions for such period.
 Subject to the caps set forth in this Section 10.1, if the Net Amount is a positive number, then Operator shall be entitled to receive from Owner such Net Amount.
 Subject to the caps set forth in this Section 10.1, if the Net Amount is a negative number, then Owner shall be entitled to receive from Operator the Net Amount.